 - 1. With trailer parked on fairly level ground, measure from ground to bottom of frame, front and rear. - 2.
 Adjust front jack until measurements are equal. - 3.
 Now, measure from ground to the inside top of ball coupler.
 This figure is the hitch height.
 The hitch ball is then usually set 1/2 to 1 in. higher, according to the spring rate of your tow vehicle, to allow for it to settle when the trailer is hitched up.

 Tire Size with Maximum Inflation Pressure Cold

-- ST 215-75 R14 50 psi - ST 225-75 R15 65 psi
+• ST 225-75 R15 - 65 psi